 Baby Gem Lettuce

-Remove the filo pastry from the fridge and bring it to room temperature, (see ingredients for amount of pastry you need) remove from the packet and lay flat on the counter covered with a damp tea towel.
-Preheat your oven to 180°C. Trim the root from the leek, halve lengthways and thinly slice.
+Preheat your oven to 200°C. Remove the filo pastry from the fridge to allow it to come up to room temperature (see ingredients for amount).
+Remove from the packet and lay flat on the counter covered with a damp tea towel.
+Trim the root and the dark green leafy part from the leek.
+Halve lengthways then thinly slice.
 Chop the potatoes into 2cm chunks (no need to peel).
 Peel and grate the garlic (or use a garlic press).
 Fill and boil your kettle.

 Heat a drizzle of oil in a large saucepan on medium-high heat.
-Once the oil is hot, add the leek, season with salt and pepper and fry until softened, 5-6 mins.
-Add the garlic to the pan, stir and cook for 1 minute, then add the potatoes, boiling water (see ingredients for amount) and vegetable stock powder.
+Once hot, add the leek and season with salt and pepper.
+Cook until softened, 4-6 mins, stirring occasionally.
+Add the garlic, stir and cook for 1 min, then add the potatoes, boiling water (see ingredients for amount) and vegetable stock paste.

 Stir everything together and bring to the boil.
-Reduce the heat to medium, cover the pan with a lid or tin foil and simmer until the potatoes are tender, 15-20 mins.
-Stir every few minutes to ensure the mixture isn't sticking to the bottom of the pan.
-TIP: Add a splash of water if the mixture becomes too thick or the potatoes haven’t yet softened.
+Reduce the heat to medium, then cover with a lid or foil and simmer until the potatoes are tender, 15-20 mins.
+Stir every few mins to ensure the mixture isn't sticking to the bottom of the pan.
+TIP: Add a splash of water if it becomes too thick or the potatoes haven’t yet softened.

 Halve the filo pastry sheets to make squares.
-Scrunch each filo pastry sheet into a very loose ball and place on top of the pie.
-Repeat until the whole pie is covered, making sure not to overcrowd the pastry.
-Drizzle the whole thing with oil and then bake on the top shelf of your oven until the filo is golden, 10-15 mins.
+Scrunch each sheet into a very loose ball and place on top of the filling.
+Repeat until the whole dish is covered, making sure not to overcrowd the pastry.
+Drizzle the pie with oil and then bake on the top shelf of your oven until the filo is golden, 10-15 mins.

 Meanwhile, put the mustard, honey and olive oil (see ingredients for amount) into a large bowl.
 Season with salt and pepper and mix to combine.
-Trim the root from the baby gem lettuce and separate the leaves.
-Once the pie is cooked, add the baby gem leaves to the dressing and toss to coat.
+TIP: If your honey has hardened, pop it in a bowl of hot water for 1 min.
+Trim the baby gem and separate the leaves.
+Once the pie is cooked, add the baby gem to the dressing and toss to coat.
 Serve the pie on plates with the salad alongside.
 Enjoy!